 VOLUNTEER MAINE is the perfect partner for the Foundation and Masons in Maine.
-Our $7,500 in annual funding supports their student community service projects
+Our funding supports their student community service projects.

 Volunteer Maine – the state service commission – builds capacity and sustainability in Maine’s volunteer and service communities by funding programs, developing managers of volunteers, raising awareness of sector issues, and promoting service as a strategy.